Heatblur-Simulations/f-4e-manual/src/cockpit/wso/upfront_indicators.md

 ![wso_attitude_indicator](../../img/wso_adi.jpg)

-The AHRS provides attitude information to the Attitude Indicator found on the rear cockpit instrument panel when the Reference System Selector Switch is in PRIM or STBY.
+The AJB-7 provides attitude information to the Attitude Indicator found on the rear cockpit instrument panel regardless of the Reference System Selector Switch position.

 A trim knob provides the ability to adjust the attitude sphere to reference the aircraft correctly.